 3. Vishing

-Vishing is a mixture of email phishing and voice contact.
-Attackers may use hacked Voice-over-IP tools to imitate legitimate contacts, persuading targets to hand over sensitive information.
+Vishing, or voice phishing, uses phone calls or voice messages.
+Attackers may use voice over Internet Protocol (VoIP) tools to imitate legitimate contacts, persuading targets to hand over sensitive information.

 4. Smishing

-Attackers use SMS messages to send phishing attacks.
+Attackers use SMS messages in phishing attacks.
 Attackers closely copy trusted sources and employ carefully chosen urgent language to make targets click embedded links.

 5. Spam

-The oldest phishing technique around.
+The oldest phishing technique on the list.
 Spamming involves sending large amounts of mail with a low success rate but high value when targets respond.

 SQL injection attacks